Skip to content

 1. Normalized keywords

-Names are normalized and matched with fuzzy search.
+Names are normalized and matched as exact keywords (after normalization).

 Example: